Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Proof of Theorem

-\textbf{6.2.
-Existence of rotational $\h$-tori.} Finally, we exhibit the existence of rotational $\h$-tori.
+Finally, we exhibit the existence of rotational $\h$-tori.
 The fact that $\tau>0$ has strong implications on the behavior of the angle function of a rotational $\Hs$.
 This, along with the arbitrariness of the prescribed function $\h$, was the key that suggested us that the existence of rotational $\h$-tori could be possible in these spaces.